 In terms of family background characteristics, about seventeen per cent of mothers and eighteen per cent of fathers had a degree or higher degree level qualification.
 The large majority, however, were educated to GCSE level or below - three quarters of mothers and fifty per cent of fathers (note that 23% of children were in families where the father was recorded as absent and this contributed to the difference here).
 Overall, a fifth (21%) of children's mothers were recorded as having no qualifications.
 In terms of family socio-economic status (SES), sixteen per cent of children come from families where parents were reported as unemployed, eleven per cent from unskilled or semi-skilled families, thirty-eight per cent were in the medium (skilled manual or skilled non manual) SES group and thirty-four per cent were identified as from the higher (professional) SES groups.
-Almost a fifth of children in the sample (19%) lived in households where parents reported no earned income, while for almost seventeen per cent the family earned income was reported to be under £17,500 (data were collected towards the end of KS1 when children were aged around 6 years old).
+Almost a fifth of children in the sample (19%) lived in households where parents reported to be under £17,500 (data were collected towards the end of KS1 when children were aged around 6 years old).
 Seventeen per cent of children were recorded as eligible for free school meals (FSM).
 On an index of multiple disadvantage twenty-six per cent were identified as of medium to high disadvantage (3+ disadvantages).